 It is focusing on the things that really matter.
-It is doing the right things, doing the essential things and accomplishing better results with less.
+It is doing the right things, doing the essential things, and accomplishing better results with less.

 Let’s understand better with a question.
 Ask yourself What is essential?
 What matters to you?
 What are your priorities in life?

 Decide what matters to you.
-Make a list of the absolute important things.
+Make a list of the absolutely important things.
 And don’t get into the trap of a common mindset where everything is equally important.
 Essentialism is not doing it all.
 It’s getting the right things done.

-What does it mean to be essentialist?
+What does it mean to be an essentialist?

 It is taking control of your life from other people and stop saying yes to everyone.
 You can make the highest contribution to things that are really important.
 A common mindset would be: everything is equally important but an essentialist would think a few things are exponentially important.
 An essentialist knows how to distinguish the vital few and eliminate the non-essentials.

-An essentialist knows how to say no. He knows to eliminate distractions, less important things and anything that are not aligned with his priorities.
+An essentialist knows how to say no. He knows to eliminate distractions, less important things, and anything that are not aligned with his priorities.